 In the picture below you see my first

 love computer: the Schneider CPC 464.
-It had a build-in tape deck and was sold with either a green or a color monitor.
-It was never as popular as its rival, the C64, but that did’t matter to me.
+It had a built-in tape deck and was sold with either a green or a color monitor.
+It was never as popular as its rival, the C64, but that didn’t matter to me.
 I got the brownish monolith in ’85 as a Christmas present and 35 years later it still looks timeless, I think.

-I found this one on eBay, bought it and took it apart to fix its little age-related problems, like replacing the belt of the tape drive, cleaning the tape head, removing dust and gunk, and soldering a new resistor in (the CPC 464 usually has no capacitor problems – take that Amiga younger crowd!).
-After that it was as good as new.
+I found this one on eBay, bought it, and took it apart to fix its little age-related problems, like replacing the belt of the tape drive, cleaning the tape head, removing dust and gunk, and soldering a new resistor in (the CPC 464 usually has no capacitor problems – take that Amiga crowd!).
+After that, it was as good as new.

 So I had to look for a better solution.
-After a bit of searching online (there is still quite the community of CPC nerds online) I found a pretty nifty device called DDI-3, which tells the CPC it is floppy disk drive but it actually feeds the CPC disk images from an USB stick.
+After a bit of searching online (there is still quite the community of CPC nerds online) I found a pretty nifty device called DDI-3, which tells the CPC it is a floppy disk drive but it feeds the CPC disk images from a USB stick.
 Pure awesomeness.

-After I learned that there are now adapters available which allow me to connect two Joysticks to CPC, I ordered one and now two Competition Pros (another relict from the past) are ready to rock.
-One came with the computer and the other is actually brand new – there now exists a new four button version for USB.
-I removed the USB cable, cut a D-SUB 9 extension cable apart and soldered the wires to the switches.
+After I learned that there are now adapters available that allow me to connect two Joysticks to CPC, I ordered one and now two Competition Pros (another relic from the past) are ready to rock.
+One came with the computer and the other is actually brand new – there now exists a new four-button version for USB.
+I removed the USB cable, cut a D-SUB 9 extension cable apart, and soldered the wires to the switches.
 Now it is better than before.

 The Schneider sits on my desk, next to my home office set up, and every time I look over it makes me smile.
 It’s just a great timeless time machine.